AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

      - Description
      - Input Order
    * - :code:`Front`, or :code:`First`
-     - Applied to first time-varying-state, the ODE parameters and the phase's static parameters.
+     - Applied to first time-varying-input, the ODE parameters and the phase's static parameters.
      - :math:`\vec{f}([\vec{V}_0,\vec{P},\vec{S}])`
    * - :code:`Back`,or :code:`Last`
-     - Applied to last time-varying-state, the ODE parameters and the phase's static parameters.
+     - Applied to last time-varying-input, the ODE parameters and the phase's static parameters.
      - :math:`\vec{f}([\vec{V}_n,\vec{P},\vec{S}])`
    * - :code:`Path`
-     - Applied to every time-varying-state, the ODE parameters and the phase's static parameters.
+     - Applied to every time-varying-input, the ODE parameters and the phase's static parameters.
      - :math:`\vec{f}([\vec{V}_i,\vec{P},\vec{S}]),\; i = 1\ldots n`
    * - :code:`InnerPath`
-     - Applied to every time-varying-state (excluding the first and last), the ODE parameters and the phase's static parameters.
+     - Applied to every time-varying-input (excluding the first and last), the ODE parameters and the phase's static parameters.
      - :math:`\vec{f}([\vec{V}_i,\vec{P},\vec{S}]),\; i = 2\ldots n-1`
    * - :code:`FrontandBack`, or :code:`FirstandLast`
-     - Applied to the first and last time-varying-states, the ODE parameters and the phase's static parameters.
+     - Applied to the first and last time-varying-inputs, the ODE parameters and the phase's static parameters.
      - :math:`\vec{f}([\vec{V}_1,\vec{V}_n,\vec{P},\vec{S}])`
    * - :code:`PairWisePath`
-     - Applied to every pair of adjacent time-varying-states, the ODE parameters and the phase's static parameters.
+     - Applied to every pair of adjacent time-varying-inputs, the ODE parameters and the phase's static parameters.
      - :math:`\vec{f}([\vec{V}_i,\vec{V}_{i+1},\vec{P},\vec{S}]),\; i = 1\ldots n-1`
    * - :code:`ODEParams`
-     - Applied to the ODE parameters.
+     - Applied only to the ODE parameters.
      - :math:`\vec{f}([\vec{P}])`
    * - :code:`StaticParams`
-     - Applied to the phase's static parameters.
+     - Applied only to the phase's static parameters.
      - :math:`\vec{f}([\vec{S}])`

 Equality Constraints
 --------------------
 Equality constraints of the form :math:`\vec{h}(\vec{x}) = \vec{0}`, can be added to a phase using the :code:`.addEqualCon` method.
-First we specify the phase region of the time-varying state to which the constraint will be applied followed by the equality constraint itself (an ASSET vector(or scalar) function).
-Next we specify which of the indices of time-varying state variables at the phase region, as well as any ODE parameters and phase's static parameters we wish to forward to the function.
-In the trivial example below, we are adding constraint that enforces that the first time-varying state in the trajectory and all of the ODE parameters and static parameters should be equal to zero.
+First we specify the phase region  to which the constraint will be applied followed by the equality constraint itself (an ASSET vector(or scalar) function).
+Next we specify which of the indices of time-varying input variables at the phase region, as well as any ODE parameters and phase's static parameters we wish to forward to the function.
+In the trivial example below, we are adding constraint that enforces that the first time-varying inputs in the trajectory and all of the ODE parameters and static parameters should be equal to zero.
-Custom constraints must be written such that the inputs consist of the time-varying states(if any), followed by the ODE parameters(if any), and then the static parameters (if any).
+Custom constraints must be written such that the inputs consist of the time-varying inputs(if any), followed by the ODE parameters(if any), and then the static parameters (if any).
 However, the variables inside of particular variable group (ex::code:`XtUVars`) can be specified in any order so long as it is consistent with how you have defined your constraint function.